 Community service is the engagement of individuals or groups in an organized activity that contributes to the local, national or world community.
 Community service activities are those opportunities that are available to all residents of a community.
 They consist of non-FFA activities that make the community a better place to live and work.
-It is also known as volunteering which is defined as the practice of people working on behalf of others or a particular cause, without payment, for their time and services.
+It is also known as volunteering which is defined as the practice of people working on behalf of others or a cause, without payment, for their time and services.
+When using this definition, consider this example: Participating on a school athletic team is a school related activity, but it is not community service.
+Volunteering as a Little League, Pop Warner football or soccer team coach would be acceptable community service.